The scheme below is an overview of how ICOS Sweden is organized.

 - Professor Peter Rayner (University of Melbourne, Australia).

-The SAC contributes with scientific advice, establishes external links, and acts as ambassadors in general.
+The SAG contributes with scientific advice, establishes external links, and acts as ambassadors in general.
 SAC participates in the annual workshop and, in conjunction to the workshop, meets the Board to discuss strategic issues.

 Coordination Office (CO)